JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Aint-Too-Proud.md

   - Director: Des McAnuff
   - Choreography: Sergio Trujillo
 orchestra:
-Genres:
+genres:
   - Musical
   - Biography
   - Drama
   - Jukebox Musical
-Description: "Experience the electrifying journey of The Temptations in *Ain't Too Proud*, a musical that chronicles their rise to fame, the challenges they faced and their enduring legacy."
+description: "Experience the electrifying journey of The Temptations in *Ain't Too Proud*, a musical that chronicles their rise to fame, the challenges they faced and their enduring legacy."
 ---
 *Ain't Too Proud* takes you on a dynamic ride through the life and times of The Temptations, from their humble beginnings in Detroit to becoming one of the greatest R&B groups of all time.
 Featuring iconic hits like 'My Girl,' 'Just My Imagination,' and 'Papa Was a Rolling Stone,' the musical delves into the personal and professional struggles that came with their success.
 With powerful performances and a soulful soundtrack, this show highlights the resilience, brotherhood, and indomitable spirit of The Temptations, capturing the heart and soul of their music and the era they defined.